firesareba/Desktop-Humidity-and-Temperature-sensor-and-display/readme.md

 ## **Inspiration**

-I wanted to create a highly compact and portable stand-alone environmental monitor that could provide accurate temperature and humidity readings without needing a host computer.
-I utilized the powerful yet tiny Seeed XIAO RP2040 for its small footprint and native CircuitPython support which made integration with the SSD1306 OLED and DHT22 sensor straightforward.
+I wanted to create a highly compact and portable standalone environmental monitor that could provide accurate temperature and humidity readings without needing a host computer.
+I used the Seeed XIAO RP2040 for its small footprint and native CircuitPython support which made integration with the SSD1306 OLED and DHT22 sensor straightforward.

 ## **Challenges**